pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Gameboy.md

 In mode 0, the font and UDGs are copied to the into the tilemap, as a result you should set the font and graphics once the mode has been switched.

+### Custom fonts

+The fonts within the z88dk library contain a header defining their size.
+If you use a custom font then you'll need to include the following [file](https://github.com/z88dk/z88dk/blob/master/libsrc/target/gb/fonts/lower.asm) before including your font as a binary blob.
+The linked file contains both a header and some additional graphics for lores graphics and the virtual keyboard.

 ## Limitations

 * Graphics support is not complete